Understanding The Three Different Types Of ADHD

 Are ADHD symptoms making life difficult?

-Hyperactive and impulsive ADHD is more frequently diagnosed in males than in females.
 If you have this type of ADHD, you may have difficulty thinking about the consequences of your actions.
 This can lead to difficulties with work, relationships, and other areas of your life.
-An individual with this subtype may frequently interrupt others during a conversation, take dangerous risks, and seek stimulation in unhealthy ways, for example.
+An individual with this subtype may frequently interrupt others during a conversation, take dangerous risks, and seek stimulation in unhealthy ways.

 Since hyperactive and impulsive behaviors tend to be more obvious in childhood, this subtype of ADHD is often caught early.
-However, that's not always the case, especially if the individual exhibits mild hyperactive behavior.
+However, that's not always the case, especially if the individual exhibits relatively mild hyperactivity and impulsivity.

 Signs of hyperactive-impulsive ADHD include: